Advanced cooling concepts and workload optimization for data centers

 The successful operation of a large-scale air-cooled data center (DC) requires an efficient cooling system to ensure that the DC operator can provide its services to customers with maximum availability and reliability at minimal operational cost.
 An efficient cooling system guarantees that the temperatures at the inlets of all computing devices in the DC racks never exceed a given threshold value.
-This prevents device overheating and achieves this goal with minimum required cooling energy.
 However, most of today's DCs waste cooling energy because they are operated at significantly lower temperatures than actually necessary.
-This approach certainly reduces the potential risk of reacting too late to a harmful temperature increase in the DC, but can lead to the consumption of 4 to 6% more cooling energy for each degree Celsius below the upper temperature limit as we have shown with CFD simulations and a detailed cooling system model.
+This approach certainly reduces the potential risk of reacting too late to a harmful temperature increase in the DC, but can lead to the consumption of 4 to 6% more cooling energy for each degree Celsius below the upper temperature limit.